BodhiSearch/bodhilib-guide/installation/index.md

 This command will download the latest stable version of bodhilib and install it on your system.

-We suggest you use **poetry** for managing your python project and its dependencies.
-Since the plugins are loaded at runtime dynamically from `sys.path`, sharing the dependencies between project can cause unforseen issues.
-To install using poetry, run the following command in your terminal:
+We recommend using [poetry](https://python-poetry.org/) for managing your Python projects and their dependencies.
+Since the plugins are loaded at runtime dynamically from `sys.path`, sharing dependencies between projects can cause unforeseen issues.
+Also, bodhilib checks all the installed libraries when discovering plugins at boot time.
+Having a large number of packages installed might cause longer boot time.

+To install using poetry, execute the following command in your terminal:

 ```shell
 poetry add bodhilib
 ```

 ## Installing bodhiext.all

-`bodhiext.*` are family of plugin packages developed by the bodhilib team, and provides independent implementations for most frequently used and most popular components when building a GenerativeAI/LLM based apps.
+The `bodhiext.*` packages are a family of plugin packages developed by the bodhilib team.
+They provide independent implementations for the most frequently used and most popular components when building Generative AI/LLM-based apps.
 You can browse and search for the available plugin packages in the [Marketplace](Marketplace).

-If you are exploring, and need not be bothered by installing packages as you need them, you can install all the packages offered by `bodhiext.*` by installing `bodhiext.all` package.
-To install `bodhiext.all` package, run the following command in your terminal:
+If you are exploring and prefer not to be bothered by installing packages as you need them, you can install all the packages offered by `bodhiext.*` by installing the `bodhiext.all` package.
+To do this, run the following command in your terminal:

 ```shell
 pip install bodhiext.all